Building an Arduino Smart Irrigation Controller (SDG 6: Clean Water and Sanitation)

 A smart irrigation controller with Arduino is a relatively simple build, but it demonstrates how embedded sensing systems can support more efficient water use.

-For classrooms, makerspaces, sustainability education, and early-stage engineering work, this prototype offers a practical way to explore how environmental sensing and automation can support more resilient water systems.
+By measuring soil moisture and responding automatically, the system replaces fixed irrigation schedules with responsive watering logic.
+For classrooms, makerspaces, sustainability education, gardens, greenhouses, and early-stage engineering work, this prototype offers a practical way to explore how environmental sensing and automation can support more resilient water systems.

 More importantly, it shows that sustainable development is not only about policy frameworks.
 It is also about building systems that can measure the world accurately enough to support better decisions.